blatalia/2D_FEM/README.txt

 k1 - thermal conductivity coefficient for the first material [W/mK] k2 - thermal conductivity coefficient for the second material [W/mK]

+If you wish to add a point heat source you can do it by changing the following variables. node - the node at which you wish to add the point heat source heat_value - the temperature of the point source [K] If you do not wish to add a point source, you can either set a node out of range or set the node to 'null'.

 When plotting the results for temperature along the line, one can determine whether the plot should be of temperatures depending on x ("horizontal) or y ("vertical") by inputing that to the 'xy_plot' variable